soojkim0106/Cafe-Critic/README.md

 ## Login

-Users are taken to this page when they first load the app and cannot move on until they enter a valid username and password.
-They also have the opportunity to create an account here if they need one.
+Users are taken to this page when they first load the app and cannot move on until they enter a valid username and password, which are encrypted with Bcrypt.
+Appropriate error messages are displayed if the user enters a username not found in the system or an incorrect password.
+User also has the opportunity to create an account here if they need one.
+Appropriate error messages are displayed if the username is already taken or the passwords do not match.
 The homepage is loaded immediately after the user enters a valid login.

 ## Homepage